HLOIE Electric Scooter Parts

 Tires and wheels

 Performance scooters commonly use larger tires to improve stability and grip.
-Tire wear is the most frequent maintenance issue.
+Tire wear is one of the most common maintenance issues.

 - 11-inch off-road tires